King Building 305C

-- PhD Sociology, University of California, Berkeley (2008)
+PhD Sociology, University of California, Berkeley (2008)

     I am writing a book about recent European conflicts over prostitution regulation, research that was funded in part by a Fulbright Scholarship to the European Union and a National Science Foundation Graduate Research Fellowship.
 I employ undergraduate researchers to help me with this project, training them to work with recorded interview data and construct databases to track legal changes across countries and international organizations.
 Our lab is Prostitution Research: Understanding Debates in European Societies.

     I grew up in a small Washington town in the Pacific Northwest, but have lived in Berlin, Helsinki, Oakland, Washington DC and Brussels.
-Some of my other research interests include Scandinavian nationalisms (puhu mulle!), the Progressive Era in the Untied States (1880-1920), and the rhetoric of research methods.
+My other research interests include Scandinavian nationalisms, the Progressive Era (1880-1920), and the rhetoric of research methods.
+Tervetuloa virkani!